Jeff Adams, Marine Ecologist

 Learn more about preventing a crustacean invasion.
+Enjoy this story map for more indepth information.
 If you are interested in becoming a volunteer monitor:

 After the WSG Crab Team detected the first green crab on San Juan Island in 2016, they expanded to 54 monitoring sites.
 Additional green crab were subsequently found in Padilla Bay, Sequim Bay and Whidbey Island by WSG Crab Team and volunteers or professional agency or tribal staff that were advised by the team.
 These are the first confirmed captures of green crab along Washington’s inland shorelines.
 Such early detection offers the best chance for controlling the green crab and protecting important natural resources.